 Employment Outlook and Salary Information

 Although not absolutely essential for employment, neurologists can apply for board certification.
-To become certified by the American Board of Psychologists and Neurologists (ABPN), which is a part of the American Board of Medical Specialists (AMMS), doctors must pass a nationally standardized examination, as well as be evaluated in terms of professional standing, self-assessment evaluations, cognitive expertise and clinical practice performance.
+To become certified by the American Board of Psychologists and Neurologists (ABPN), which is a part of the American Board of Medical Specialists (AMMS), doctors must pass a nationally standardized exam, as well as be evaluated in terms of professional standing, self-assessment evaluations, cognitive expertise and clinical practice performance.

 Related to Neurology PhD Program Overviews